 iCloud pricing options

-Apple offers a limited number of paid iCloud options.
+Apple offers a limited number of paid iCloud options (now called iCloud+).
 Some plans let you share data with members of your Apple Family.
 The current plans include:

 - Free: 5GB of storage per iCloud account (not per device)